mohaimenz/acdnet/deployment/README.md

 - 'test' data, used to evaluate accuracy
-- 'representation' data used to supply the TFLite conversion with a representative data set
+- 'representation' data used to supply the TFLite conversion with a representative data set *All the required data are already there inside the `dataset/esc50` directory.
+No action required at this moment.*

 ### 1.5.1.
 Generate Raw Source Data